 Azalea Bark Scale Treatment & Prevention:

-Although Scale can be damaging, professional Arborists can help stop them in their tracks and prevent them from destroying your trees & shrubs through a specialized treatment program.
-Depending on the type of year and level of infestation, your Arborist may recommend a variety of treatments including the ones below.
+Although Scale can be damaging, professional Certified Arborists can help stop them in their tracks and prevent them from destroying your trees & shrubs.
+Depending on the type of year and level of infestation, your Certified Arborist may recommend a variety of treatments including the ones below.
 Just remember, it’s best to move fast when you see signs of infestation.
-If you catch the infestation quickly you can treat the scale while they are in the crawler stage before they form a protective shell over their body.
+If you catch the infestation quickly, you can treat the scale while they are in the crawler stage before they form a protective shell over their body.

 PREVENTION: Scale, like most insects, is more likely to feed on stressed trees.
 Maintaining the health and vigor of your trees can help protect against scale infestation.
 You can maintain the health of your tree through routine pruning, bio-stimulant applications, and seasonal sprays.